-CHADD is pleased to announce the recipients of the 2013 Young Scientist Research Fund Awards: Karen Seymour, PhD, and Kathryn Humphreys, MA, EdM.
-Selected from a pool of well-qualified applicants by renowned experts in the field, these young researchers are making contributions to our understanding of ADHD.
+CHADD is pleased to announce the recipients of the 2014 Young Scientist Research Fund Awards: Margaret H. Sibley, Ph.D. and Stephen P. Becker, MA, Selected from a pool of well-qualified applicants by renowned experts in the field, these young researchers are making contributions to our understanding of ADHD.
 The awards are currently being supported through a generous grant from Janssen Pharmaceuticals, Inc. of Titusville, New Jersey and by a number of individual donations.